Metzada Unit: Organization and structure

 After the completion of a six-month course, the unit members are divided into sections.
 The unit is formed of two major sections: takeover and the break in.
 The takeover section specializes in aspects related to any takeover, including the takeover of cells within the prison or a prisoner transport vehicles.
 The break in section specializes in deployment of explosives and door breaching.

 At the sections, the operators specialize in various professions: roping, breach and entry, K-9, sniping, negotiation, etc.

 History

-Metzada unit was established in 2003 by IPS Commissioner Yaakov Ganot as a response to increased level of personnel assaults and hostage kidnapping attempts performed by prisoners during that period.
-Until 2003 there was no hostage rescue unit in IPS, so in case of emergency situations it would have to depend on other organizations, such as Israel Police and IDF.
+The Metzada Unit was established in 2003 by IPS Commissioner Yaakov Ganot as a response to increased level of personnel assaults and hostage kidnapping attempts performed by prisoners during that period.
+Until 2003 there was no hostage rescue unit in the IPS, so in case of emergency situations it would have to depend on other organizations, such as Israel Police and the IDF.